Milos Beaches are by far some of the best beaches in Greece!

 I have explored more than a dozen Greek islands over the years and in my honest opinion, Milos Island tops them all, and I guarantee you’ll love it too!

 In this guide, I have put together a complete list of 15 Must-See Milos Beaches including where to find them, the best times to visit, countless Milos beaches images, and what to expect at each one.

 Before I dive into more details about the best beaches in Milos, here are some quick answers to the most frequently asked questions.

 Milos is a horseshoe-shaped island located in the southmost western region of the Cyclades group of islands in Greece.

 The volcanic island of Milos has an area of approximately 160km² and a population of 5,000 people.

-The best way to reach Milos island is by taking a ferry to Milos from Athens or other nearby Greek islands.
-I used ‘Book A Way‘ to purchase my ferry tickets online in advance.
+The best way to reach Milos Island is by taking a ferry to Milos from Athens or from other nearby Greek islands.

 I have outlined the most popular routes and journey times below: